dodona-edu/dodona-edu.github.io/nl/guides/creating-a-judge/README.md

     - `"python"`, which is the same as `"code"` with Python highlighting;
     - `"javascript"`, which is the same as `"code"` with JavaScript highlighting.
   - `description`, the actual text of the message as a string.
-  - `permission`, a string specifiying the visibility of this message.
+  - `permission`, a string specifying the visibility of this message.
 The permission can be any of
     - `"student"`, which makes the message visible for everyone;
     - `"staff"`, which makes the message visible only for staff members (e.g. for judge debug output);
     - `"zeus"`, which make is visible only for almighty Zeus (e.g. for application debug output);

 - A `Status` string indicates the status of the submission.
-They can be separated in two cathegories
+They can be separated in two categories
   - Available for output by the judge:
     - `"compilation error"`, the submitted code did not compile.
     - `"runtime error"`, the submitted code crashed during the tests.